 The Center for Energy and Environmental Research in the Human Sciences (CENHS) is the only research center in the world specifically designed to foster and incubate research on the energy/environment nexus across the arts, humanities and social sciences.
-Founded in 2013, we are part of Rice University’s landmark Energy and Environment Initiative (EEI), an effort to involve all the intellectual resources of a research university in addressing today’s most pressing energy and environmental challenges.
-CENHS is a collective faculty-led project building upon over two years of work by the Cultures of Energy Faculty Working Group at Rice, which has worked since 2011 to help pioneer the field of interdisciplinary energy humanities with support from Rice’s Humanities Research Center and the Andrew W. Mellon Foundation.
+Founded in 2013 as part of Rice University’s landmark Energy and Environment Initiative (EEI), CENHS is now a interdivisional partnership between the School of Humanities and the School of Architecture.
+CENHS remains a collective faculty-led project developed from the Cultures of Energy Faculty Working Group at Rice, which has worked since 2011 to help pioneer the field of interdisciplinary energy humanities with support from Rice’s Humanities Research Center and the Andrew W. Mellon Foundation.

 Why involve the arts, humanities and social sciences in finding our way to a sustainable energy future?